iminavo/scrum/Readme.md

 ## Charachters

+### Current

 Phillip Chen - Our main architect.
 He is from Trois-Rivières, Quebec, Canada.

 Zoey McBragh - A high ranking YAPS project manager.

+Aleena de Goors - An automation test engineer.

+Petr Zapletal - My new team lead

+Oleg Kuznetsov - A /witty/ junior scala dev

+Sofia Huppmann -  A mid-scala dev

+Alexander J. Liu - A mid-scala dev

+Argen Alimbekov - The team lead of the second team

+Dave Gurnell - Architect

+Ganesh Kumar - My teams' project manager

+Ciara O'Flynn - Our busyness analyst

+Jose Manuel Fernandez - Our delivery coach

+### No longer on the project

 Vitar Robasz - Our PM, a former java programmer of seven years.

-Aleena de Goors - An automation test engineer.

-Petr Zapletal - a mid Scala developer.

 Daniil /Dan/ Kmetiuk - Our team lead.